Some people think that investing is expensive and costs a lot of money.

 Another way to become a micro-investor is to use tech to boost your investments.

-For example, there are Spaceship Boosts you can set up that invest an amount of your choosing every time it rains; each time you catch an Uber; or whenever you buy a coffee.
+There are Spaceship Boosts you can set up that invest an amount of your choosing every time it rains; each time you catch an Uber; or whenever you buy a coffee.
+You can even choose to round up your purchase to the nearest dollar and invest the spare change.

 5. Remember the risks